 Are you familiar with the look of your dog’s pee and their urinary habits?

-Observe these things while your dog is healthy.
-Only then you can notice any changes which are the reflection of changes in your dog’s health.
+Observe your dog’s pee while they’re healthy.
+Only then can you notice any changes that are a reflection of changes in your dog’s health.

 One man’s trash is another man’s treasure.